DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-4-ect-self-study-activities.md

 ## Review: 10 mins

-Read the Research and Practice Summary on this week’s topic.
+Read the Research and Practice Summary on this week's topic.
 As you read, reflect on:

 1. the practices that you are already doing well
 2. the practices you are doing some of the time but could do more of/more consistently
-3. the practices you don’t use in your teaching yet
+3. the practices you don't use in your teaching yet

 ## Plan: 10 mins

 ### Analyse artefact

 Examine your schemes of learning for the next few weeks.
 Identify an upcoming area of the curriculum where there may well be misconceptions which arise in the course of covering new learning over 3 lessons.
-You may wish to discuss this with a more experienced colleague or someone (e.g. Mrs Turner’s history colleague) more familiar with the topic.
+You may wish to discuss this with a more experienced colleague or someone (e.g. Mrs Turner's history colleague) more familiar with the topic.

 As an alternative, you can do the same exercise with a textbook which will cover several of your upcoming lessons.